Related guidance:

 • the signs and symptoms of adverse events related to VTE prophylaxis

-• the importance of seeking help and who to contact if people have problems using VTE prophylaxis.
+• the importance of seeking help and who to contact if people have problems using VTE prophylaxis. - Ensure that people who are discharged with anti-embolism stockings:

 • understand the benefits of wearing them